JoannaBy/DHSI-Stylometry/13th_June.md

 ## What have we covered today?
 ### Introduction to stylometry
 * How to compare corpora?
 How to divide corpus into representative samples?
-* Craig's Zeta and its implementation in oppose() function of 'stylo' package.
+* Craig's Zeta and its implementation in oppose() function of 'stylo' package:
+  * preferred / avoided words,
+  * markers.

 ### The reading
 #### From the coursepack